Opinion: Ten days for a drunk driver who killed is a travesty

 While San Hamel’s audacious request for our sympathy went nowhere with us, it apparently did make an impression on the presiding judge.
 Judge William Hooks sentenced San Hamel to 10 days in jail and four years probation for killing Bobby while driving at nearly double the speed limit with nearly double the legal blood-alcohol level.
 San Hamel has already been released.

-San Hamel had two previous alcohol-related arrests on his record, but he was able to escape responsibility for this one, the culmination of his recklessness, with the help of celebrity defense attorney Sam Adam, Jr. Unfortunately, our case is not unique.
+San Hamel had two previous alcohol-related arrests on his record, but he was able to escape responsibility for this one, the culmination of his recklessness, with the help of a celebrity defense attorney.
+Unfortunately, our case is not unique.
 In November 2015, Judge Nicholas Ford sentenced drunk driver Robert Vais, who killed cyclist Hector Avalos, to 100 days in prison and 2 years probation.

 We can only conclude that the State of Illinois does not recognize drunk driving — particularly when its more affluent citizens are behind the wheel — as a true threat to the safety of our community.